Iona Abbey: Benedictine abbey

-The Iona Nunnery, a foundation by Somerled's daughter, Bethóc of the Augustinian Order, (one of only three in Scotland – the other two were in Perth and Teampull na Trionaid in North Uist), was established south of the abbey buildings.
+The Iona Nunnery (one of only three in Scotland – the other two were in Perth and Teampull na Trionaid in North Uist) was established south of the abbey buildings.
+The nunnery was founded by Somerled's daughter, Bethóc of the Augustinian Order.
 Graves of some of the early nuns remain, including that of a remarkable prioress, Anna Maclean, who died in 1543.
 Clearly visible under her outer robe is the rochet, a pleated surplice denoting the Augustinian Order.
-The nunnery buildings were rebuilt in the fifteenth century and fell into disrepair after the Reformation.
+The nunnery buildings were rebuilt in the 15th century and fell into disrepair after the Reformation.

-The abbey church was substantially expanded in the fifteenth century by the Macdonald Lords of the Isles who considered it their spiritual seat and the church, their Cathedral of the Isles.
+The abbey church was substantially expanded in the 15th century by the Macdonald Lords of the Isles who considered it their spiritual seat and the church, their Cathedral of the Isles.
 Following the Scottish Reformation, Iona, along with numerous other abbeys throughout the British Isles, was dismantled, and abandoned, its monks and libraries dispersed.